Take These 12 Country Roads In Florida For An Unforgettable Scenic Drive

 10. A1A Scenic and Historic Coastal Byway

-A1A is one of our best known scenic drives.
+A1A is one of our best-known scenic drives.
 This 72-mile section of the road goes through some amazing parks and wildlife areas, as well as America’s oldest city, St. Augustine.
-There’s sure to be something for everyone on this road trip.
+There’s sure to be something for everyone on this one, it’s one of the best road trips in Florida!

 11. Old Florida Heritage Highway